 Philadelphia Nursing Home Fall Injury Lawyer

 Slips and falls are common accidents, and they routinely lead to a personal injury claim against a negligent business or individual.
 Though many people recover quickly, for our beloved seniors, even a small slip and fall can be a debilitating accident that permanently limits mobility and motor functions.
-In fact, these accidents can be fatal.
+In fact, these accidents can be fatal, just ask our Philadelphia slip and fall lawyers.

 Elderly individuals are at a higher risk of falls for a number of reasons.
 For example, balance and strength deteriorate with age.
 However, this simply means that health care professionals who care for the elderly have a greater responsibility to provide a safe environment.
 These incidents are preventable, and a higher risk is no excuse for negligence.